quenktechnologies/jcon/README.md

 ### Lists

-Lists are a sequence of comma separated values surronded by square braces `[]`.
+Lists are a sequence of comma separated values surrounded by square braces `[]`.
 Example:

 ```jcon